The perfect wine for your BBQ

 Don’t be shy to guide your guests know as to which wines are meant for which cheeses, it will be worth it!

 Food and Wine Secrets

-For example, a barbequed spicy chicken served with ratatouille and potato-bake will work beautifully with South African Shiraz or the lighter Rioja, take out the barbeque and keep the spices and your wine selection could change to a crisp Viognier or a Gewürztraminer or even an off dry German Riesling.
+For example, a barbequed spicy chicken served with ratatouille and potato-bake will work beautifully with South African Shiraz or the lighter Rioja.
+If you take out the barbeque and keep the spices, your wine selection could change to a crisp Viognier or a Gewürztraminer or even an off-dry German Riesling.

-- Match heavier red meat dishes, particularly those meats that would normally be regarded as tough with the more tannic red wines such as a younger Cabernet Sauvignon, Shiraz, Bordeaux or a Barbaresco or Barolo from Piedmont.
+● Match heavier red meat dishes, particularly those meats that would normally be regarded as tough with the more tannic red wines such as a younger Cabernet Sauvignon, Shiraz, Bordeaux or a Barbaresco or Barolo from Piedmont.

-- Ensure that the wine equals the “weight” and richness of the food.
+● Ensure that the wine equals the “weight” and richness of the food.

 When choosing the dish to go with your wine, consider the origin of the wines as an important guide.
 If you are planning to serve a wonderful Rioja Reserva, investigate the foods typical of the Rioja region.
 Examples in this case are Tapas.
-Beef Bourguignon is a sure thing with a good Burgandian Pinot Noir or big Osso Buco will work fabulously with a beautifully balanced Chianti or Sangiovese.
+Beef Bourguignon is a sure thing with a good Burgandian Pinot Noir, or big Osso Buco will work fabulously with a beautifully balanced Chianti or Sangiovese.

+In most cases, you will find the matching easiest if you match regional foods with their wines.
+This is particularly true for continental wines and dishes.
 When making a sauce or a saucy meal such as a casserole, select your wine and then sip a little of the wine before tasting the food and making any final adjustments to the flavour.